Caste

 The Basor weaving bamboo baskets in a 1916 book.
 The Basor are a Scheduled Caste found in the state of Uttar Pradesh in India.

 A caste is a fixed social group into which an individual is born within a particular system of social stratification: a caste system.
 Within such a system, individuals are expected to marry exclusively within the same caste (endogamy), follow lifestyles often linked to a particular occupation, hold a ritual status observed within a hierarchy, and interact with others based on cultural notions of exclusion, with certain castes considered as either more pure or more polluted than others.
 The term "caste" is also applied to morphological groupings in eusocial insects such as ants, bees, and termites.

 The paradigmatic ethnographic example of caste is the division of India's Hindu society into rigid social groups.
-Its roots lie in South Asia's ancient history and it still exists; however, the economic significance of the caste system in India seems to be declining as a result of urbanisation and affirmative action programs.
+Its roots lie in South Asia's ancient history, and it still persists.
 A subject of much scholarship by sociologists and anthropologists, the Hindu caste system is sometimes used as an analogical basis for the study of caste-like social divisions existing outside Hinduism and India.
 In colonial Spanish America, mixed-race castas were a category within the Hispanic sector but the social order was otherwise fluid.